 All the work that we have done to our home was not nearly as expensive as most people would spend today.
 Paint has gotten very expensive now so that did cost, with us doing everything ourselves there was no labor.

 I am starting to nest more now that the house is getting more in place and I am getting ready for next years challenge of studying further back in time.

-We certainly do not want to exhaust so we will be following a budget.
+We will be following a very tight budget.
 We will use money to buy food, gasoline, utilities and bills but we hope to spend only within our budget.
 We will do our best to not spend on things we "want", there will be no going out to eat even though we do not do much of that but we have had exceptional times we have had to do so.
 I did ponder this year on what to do to completely avoid eating out and one thing is to prepare a simple snack to take along when we do go out so we can eat something to tie us over.
 Or just pack a sandwich or something if we know we will be gone for a while.